Connectors

 • Use it for custom governed capabilities that need session and approval evidence.

-• Use it for third-party agent adapters where the agent can emit lifecycle or tool-call data.
+• Use it for third-party agent harness adapters — Pi, OpenCode, Antigravity / Gemini CLI, Factory AI Droid, or your own — where the harness can emit lifecycle or tool-call data.

 • Do not use it as an inline LLM proxy.
 AutoDevOps ingests session data; it does not sit in the model request path.